How to File an Indiana LLC or Corporation Amendment

 Step 2: Identify and gather the information you need to amend

 If you’d like to make changes to your corporation’s founding information, you’ll need to file the Articles of Amendment.
-But before you dive into the paperwork, you’ll want to gather the information necessary to make your desired changes and complete the form.
+But before you start on the paperwork, you’ll want to gather the information necessary to make your desired changes and complete the form.
 Here’s what you’ll need to complete the amendment:

 • What type of corporation you have